Overview#

 • Basic windowing

 Carbonite Plugins are basically shared libraries with C-style interfaces, which can be dynamically loaded and unloaded.
-Interfaces are semantically versioned and backward compatibility is supported.
+Interfaces are semantically versioned and backwards compatibility is supported.

 • Load and access your C++ Carbonite plugins